 Company subsidiaries also play a crucial role in achieving this goal.
 Every year, they are involved in over thirty projects in partnership with charities in the countries where they are based.
 These projects combatting avoidable blindness and historically co-financed both by the subsidiaries and by the L’OCCITANE Foundation are now exclusively financed by the subsidiaries, which thus maintain a privileged relationship with their local partners.

 Finally, to involve consumers in its charitable activity, L’OCCITANE en Provence has brought out a charity product every year since 2000, with profits* going towards combatting avoidable blindness.
-Over 421,896 euros were raised through sales of 2020 and 2021’s charity soap.
+In 2021-2022, over 693,812 euros were raised through sales of solidarity products.

 *In-store retail price, excluding taxes and the costs of transportation and production